patroytall/patrick-roy-me/src/about/index.md

 Things change.
 No point trying to predict in which direction.

+We can only solve problems if we believe it possible; be optimistic.
+People hear what leaders say.

 Risk is here to stay.
 Decide and live with the consequences.

 Efficiency includes respect and empathy.